 Documentaries such as PBS's The Columbian Exchange or segments from Guns, Germs, and Steel explore the scientific and historical consequences of transatlantic exchange, including the spread of crops, livestock, and epidemics.

-These films and documentaries help students grasp the global transformations triggered by the Columbian Exchange and encourage discussions about its long-term effects on societies worldwide.
+Watching and discussing these films and documentaries can help your students grasp the global transformations triggered by the Columbian Exchange and encourage critical thinkig about its long-term effects on societies worldwide.

 |